Near32/RelationalReasoning/MHDPA-RN/README.md

-Pytorch re-implementation of Relational Networks - [A simple neural network module for relational reasoning](https://arxiv.org/pdf/1706.01427.pdf)
+Pytorch re-implementation of Relational Module for Relational Reinforcement Learning (RRL) based on Multi-Head Dot-Product Attention (MHDPA) - [Relational Deep Reinforcement Learning](https://arxiv.org/abs/1806.01830).

-Implemented & tested on Sort-of-CLEVR task.
+Contrary to testing in RL setting like in the paper, here we test on Sort-of-CLEVR in order to compare with other implementation relevant to that benchmark.

 ## Sort-of-CLEVR